 The base of this salad is the cream-coated pasta, but not just any pasta!
 This recipe calls for acini di pepe pasta which is super tiny ball-like bits that give the salad its frog eye name.

-Then for the cream, you’ll need water, pineapple and mandarin orange juice, eggs, sugar, and flour.
+Then for the vanilla pudding, you’ll need water, pineapple and mandarin orange juice, eggs, sugar, and flour.

-Finally, you’ll mix in the pineapple and mandarin orange pieces along with mini marshmallows, then top the dish with whipped topping.
-Talk about delicious!
+Finally, you’ll mix in the pineapple and mandarin orange pieces along with mini marshmallows.

 Instructions to Make Frog Eye Salad